Things to Do in La Rochelle: All Highlights and Activities

 - Résidence New Rochelle: Hotel located 5 minutes walk from the beach and 2 kilometers from the La Rochelle aquarium.
 Studio equipped with kitchenette from 50€ per night.
 Strong points: you can cook your own food, the swimming pool, the quiet location.

 - Hôtel de la Paix: In the heart of the old town, comfortable and well decorated room from 62€ per night, breakfast at 10€.
 Strong points: located in the city centre, very warm welcome, copious breakfast.

 - Hôtel Les Brises: Situated 10 minutes walk from the beach and 2 kilometers from the Old Port.
 Nice decorated room with sea view from 80€ per night, breakfast included.
 Strong points: the superb view, the geographical location and free parking.
-It’s my favourite hotel in La Rochelle, the value for money is excellent!
+It’s my favourite hotel in La Rochelle for its exceptionnal value for money!

 - Novotel La Rochelle Centre: Located at 10 minutes walk from the beach and the old town.
 Large modern double room starting at 105€ per night, breakfast included.
 Strong points: The swimming pool, the calm, the location.

 - St. Nicholas Hotel: Located 500 meters from the Saint-Nicolas tower.
 Modern and elegant double room from 130€ per night, breakfast at 14.95€.
 Strong points: the location, the calm, the private parking.

 Where to eat in La Rochelle ?

 - Le bistrot de Mémé: Located in La Rochelle market district.
 Vintage ambiance, great dishes prepared with local products, very copious meals.